square/metrics/FUNCTIONS.md

 select cpu - transform.timeshift(cpu, -1w) from -1w to now
 ```

-And the result of the query will have timestamps from 1 week ago to today.

 Keep in mind that a positive shift will go forward in time, and any data fetched from a time later than `now` will be missing.

 ##### `transform.moving_average(list, duration)`